Whether you're taking a weekend break in Paris or spending a number of weeks exploring Asia, travel insurance should form part of your preparations.

 In some cases, you may be entitled to a reduced rate or a refund for your care or transportation, but you are likely to have to part with cash at some point in the process.

 However, a travel insurance policy can cover the cost of medical treatments.
 Many insurers will even be able to help by offering advice regarding where to go for medical treatment or how to get home if necessary; this can be particularly valuable in a country where you don't speak the language.
+Travel providers may need to approve the use of private medical facilities.

 If you were to assume that travel insurance only provides cover for medical emergencies, you may think you only need it if you are planning on enjoying extreme sports such as skiing, mountain climbing or some other activity that could be considered a risk or danger.